ceph/calamari/doc/development/index.rst

 Purpose
 -------

-This sphinx tree is for information about how to work with the Calamari codebase.
-It is not for customer eyes.
+This sphinx tree is for developer information about how to work with the Calamari codebase.
+It is not a user or API guide.

 Contents
 --------